 Required/Optional: Deprecated (Discouraged, but not prohibited)

-Contents: If present, this field MUST contain a single IP address or Fully-Qualified Domain
+Contents: If present, this field MUST contain a single IP address or Domain

 Name that is one of the values contained in the Certificate’s subjectAltName extension (see

 Section 7.1.4.2.1).
+When including a Domain Name in a common name, CAs MUST only use LDH labels as defined in RFC 5890 and MUST NOT use U-labels.
+When including an IPv6 address in a common name, CAs MUST use a format conforming to Section 4 or Section 5 of RFC 5952.
+When including an IPv4 address in a common name, CAs MUST encode the name as an IPv4Address as defined in RFC 3986.

 Certificate Field: subject:organizationName (OID 2.5.4.10)